SwiftedMind/Puddles/README.md

 ➖ **Architecture** - Puddles diverges from strict MVVM in SwiftUI, opting for two main structures called `Provider` and `Navigator`, which are plain SwiftUI views.
 These structures wrap around your UI to handle logic and data management, while maintaining access to all SwiftUI features and techniques.

-➖ **Modular** - Puddles is designed to encourage highly modular code by layering logic and dependencies in nested `Providers`, which can be swapped out easily and even be moved across different projects!

-➖ **Flexible** - Since `Provider` and `Navigator` are SwiftUI views, they can be placed anywhere a SwiftUI view can be placed, offering flexibility in architecture.
+➖ **Native** - Since Provider and Navigator are SwiftUI views, they can be placed anywhere a SwiftUI view can be placed, offering flexibility in architecture.
 If Puddles' architecture doesn't suit your needs in specific cases, simply use alternative techniques and integrate them seamlessly.

-➖ **Designed to Feel Native** - Puddles is built to integrate with SwiftUI API without relying on hacks, workarounds, or internal methods.
-Many implementations are convenient wrappers around existing interfaces.
+➖ **Modularity** - Puddles is designed to encourage highly modular code by layering logic and dependencies in nested Providers, which can be swapped out easily and even be moved across different projects!

 ➖ **Unidirectional Data Flow** - Puddles is designed for one-way communication between components, reducing complexity and enhancing modularity and ease of use with SwiftUI Previews.
 It provides an `Interface` type for sending actions to an interface observer.

 ➖ **Deep Link Support** - Puddles includes built-in support for deep linking and arbitrary state restoration with minimal additional setup.

-➖ **Queryables** - Queryables enable you to present a view and `await` its completion with a single async function call that automatically takes care of setting presentation state.
+➖ [**Queryables**](https://github.com/SwiftedMind/queryable) - Queryables enable you to present a view and `await` its completion with a single async function call that automatically takes care of setting presentation state.
 This simplifies tasks like triggering a deletion confirmation alert and awaiting its result, all from a single scope.

 ➖ **Target States** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
 Puddles introduces a `TargetState` concept that lets you send "one-time" data down the view hierarchy without enforcing a new state.
 This is particularly useful for deep linking and state restoration, allowing state changes from outside a view without locking new states from the parent.